Dwarkadhish Temple: History

 The town of Dwarka in Gujarat has a history that dates back centuries, and mentioned in the Mahabharata epic as the Dwaraka kingdom.
 Situated on the banks of river Gomti, the town is described in legend as the capital of Krishna.
 Evidence such as a stone block with script, the way the stones were dressed showing that dowels had been used, and an examination of anchors found on the site suggest that the harbour site dates only to historical times, with some of the underwater structure being late Medieval.
 Coastal erosion was probably the cause of the destruction of what was an ancient port.

 In the fifteenth century the Raja of Dwarka was a Vadhel named Bhim who also ruled the local Vagher pirates.
 Once a maulana named Mahmud Samarqandi was undergoing a sea voyage when storm caused his vessel to go towards the coast of Dwarka.
 There the ship was attacked by Vagher pirates who plundered the ship, kidnapped his women, and left Mahmud and his sons adrift.
 Mahmud Samarqandi brought this matter to Sultan Mahmud at his court in Mustafabad.
 Thus the sultan decide to capture Dwarka and in 1473 began marching towards the city.
 The Raja of Dwarka Bhim and his Rajputs fled the city to the island fortress of Bet, allowing Mahmud Begada to plunder Dwarka, destroy buildings and the Dwarkadhish temple and destroy its idol.
 However according to a Rangarajan, citing a Gujarati article by Jayantilal Thaker, the Veghars "did their utmost to defend" the temple.

 The current image of Dvārakādhīśa was installed by Aniruddhaśrama Śaṅkarācārya in 1559.

+Many traditions also believes that the great devotee Bodana took the original idol of Lord Krishna to town of Dakor in 1156 CE.
+According to this legend, Bodana was a elderly man and a devotee of krishna who walked to Dwarka every six months for 72 years.
+Pleased by his intense devotions, the Lord agreed to accompany him to Dakor in a bullock cart.
+When the local priests realised that the idol was missing, they chased Bodana to reclaim, however, the idol was safely hidden.
+The tradition states that the current idol was later discovered inside Savitri vav (Historically recorded as Shivadhan Vav), an ancient step well in dwarka.